MindorksOpenSource/CrashReporter/README.md

 - Use Log Exception API to log Exception
 - All crashes and exceptions are saved in device
 - Choose your own path to save crash reports and exceptions
+- Share Instantly crash log with your team with other device data.

 ### Crash reporter doesn't takes any permission or root access
 ### Using Crash Reporter Library in your application